kshabunov/ecclab/README.md

 This results in a subcode of RM(2, 4) with k = 10.

 `permutations` is a group parameter.
 Each line consists of m integers from 0 to m - 1 separated by spaces.
+They specify a permutation of the m variables (relative to the original order "0 1 ... m - 1") used in the boolean polynomials that define the code.
+Each permutation of these variables corresponds to certain permutations of codeword and information symbols.
+Further explanations you can find in, for example, chapter 13.9 of the classical MacWilliams and Sloane book.

+The program works with any permutation set.
-They specify the order of the boolean polynomial variables that define the codewords (relative to the original order).
-We can use the permutations that put any r variables to the last r positions because they result in permutations of the information symbols.
+We got good results for m = 7–10 with the set of mCr permutations that put any r variables out of m to the last r positions.
-For example, here are all 6 possible permutations for RM(2, 4):
+For example, here are all 6 possible permutations that put any 2 out of 4 variables to the last 2 positions for RM(2, 4):
 ```
 permutations {
   2 3 0 1